Scott Wiggerman's Poetry Pages

 My "Egret Sonnet" was nominated by Hobble Creek Review for the 2011 Sundress Best of the Net, as well as a Pushcart!
 "Formations," another sonnet, was nominated for a 2012 Pushcart by the very same Hobble Creek Review.
 Both of these sonnets are included in my latest book, Leaf and Beak, which was a finalist for the Texas Institute of Letters' Helen C. Smith Memorial Award.

 My partner and I took over the publishing of the Texas Poetry Calendar beginning with the 2006 edition.
 To do so, we started a new press, Dos Gatos Press.
 Please take a look at the link to this site; better yet, help us out by either purchasing a copy of the calendar or making a tax-free donation, as we are a non-profit organization!
-We've also released seven books: an anthology called Big Land, Big Sky, Big Hair: Best of the Texas Poetry Calendar's First Decade; Karla K. Morton's Redefining Beauty, winner of a 2010 Next Generation Indie Book Award, Wingbeats: Exercises and Practice in Poetry, Anne McCrady's Letting Myself In, the anthology Lifting the Sky: Southwestern Haiku & Haiga, and Wingbeats II, and the brand-new anthology Bearing the Mask: Southwestern Persona Poems, all of which are available through Small Press Distribution (SPD).
+We've also released eight books: an anthology called Big Land, Big Sky, Big Hair: Best of the Texas Poetry Calendar's First Decade; Karla K. Morton's Redefining Beauty, winner of a 2010 Next Generation Indie Book Award, Wingbeats: Exercises and Practice in Poetry, Anne McCrady's Letting Myself In, the anthology Lifting the Sky: Southwestern Haiku & Haiga, and Wingbeats II, Bearing the Mask: Southwestern Persona Poems, and Bruce Noll's Circumference of Light, all of which are available through Small Press Distribution (SPD).
 All Dos Gatos Press books--and calendars--are available on the Dos Gatos Press website, as well as through Amazon, Barnes & Noble, and Follett's.

 The latest book I've edited, Bearing the Mask: Southwestern Persona Poems, with Cindy Huyser, is the second in the "Poetry of the American Southwest" series from Dos Gatos Press.
 From the foreword by Carmen Tafolla: "The range of voices here is as beautiful and translucent as a rainbow—from Cochise to Calamity Jane, Navajo Code Talkers to Japanese internees, Devil Girl and Old Man Gloom, slaves and stunt pilots, Paiutes and migrant mothers, Annie Oakley and Georgia O’Keefe, security officers and French tourists, Gregorio Cortez, La Llorona, and Cynthia Ann Parker—all come to life here, speak their own truths and their own sacred space in these poems.
 The beauty of their lives shines through in a history that refuses to be erased, voices that refuse to be silenced.
 Such is the nature of persona poems drawn from the broad stroke of human experience."
 Now available on the Dos Gatos Press website!.